douglasmuirhead/study-notes-terraform-associate/1-terraform-state.md

 ```

 Terraform expects that remote objects should only be bound to a single resource, so you must be careful when using `terraform import` commands to only import objects to a single resource.

+## History of Terraform State

+Terraform actually started out without recording real-world state.
+One of the early POCs used cloud-provider tags to discover which resources were managed by Terraform.
+This was problematic, however, because not all cloud providers support tags, and this approach limited what can be deployed using Terraform.

 ## Remote vs local